 With a potential shrinking of nursing bed capacity the impact on the hospitals from a delay perspective could be significant.
-In addition individuals who are deteriorating at home may default into hospital if the capacity in the private diminishes.
+In addition individuals who are deteriorating at home may default into hospital if the capacity in the private sector diminishes.

-The issue has been escalated to WG and there are plans to review this at an all Wales level.
+The issue has been escalated to WG and there are plans to review this at an all Wales level under the Staffing Act.

-Options for stabilising the situation may mean a different approach for some care homes with regards to registrant numbers and on site availability of registered nurses.
+Sptions for stabilising the situation may mean a different approach for some care homes with regards to registrant numbers and on site availability of registered nurses.